bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/Answers.md

 * An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs
 ### All operating systems perform the same four basic functions:
 * 1 - Provides a user interface
 * 2 - Manage files
 * 3 - Manage hardware
 * 4 - Manage applications

+* or a software that supports a computers basic functions, such as scheduling tasks, executing applications and controlling peripherals.